 FROM 1900 TO NOW

 And customers took to it like a fish to water.
 They bought their groceries and ate their barbecue off butcher paper with their hands—and without forks, knives or sauce.

 Charles’ sons and Prove ran Kreuz Market until 1948, when Edgar Schmidt, a faithful Kreuz employee since 1936, bought it.
 Edgar closed the grocery story in the sixties, but kept sides like crackers, bread, pickles, onions and cheese that had become crowd favorites.
 They’re still on the Kreuz Menu.

-In 1984, Edgar sold the business to his sons, Rick and Don Schmidt.
-They ran the increasingly popular restaurant until Don’s retirement in 1997.
+In 1984, Edgar sold the business to his sons, Rick and Don Schmidt after 2 years-worth of what’s come to be known as a family feud amongst the brothers and their sister Nina Sells of Smitty’s Market.
+The brothers worked together until Don’s retirement in 1997.

 Two years later, Rick moved Kreuz Market to a bigger location down the street from the original one.
 The building’s new but the fire the brick pits is the same one that’s been burnin’ for 100 years.
 Pit Master Roy Perez and Lehman Schmidt drug the burning coals a quarter mile from the original location to make sure of it.

 Rick sold the family business to his son Keith Schmidt in 2011 when he retired.
 Keith is keeping his father’s traditions, the same traditions his grandfather Edgar and Charles Kreuz Sr. himself, alive and well in Texas.

 Pit boss Roy Perez’ talent for smoking Kreuz meats to perfection day in and day out for more than a quarter century is about as legendary as his muttonchops.
 The reason for the chops: he loves Elvis—even has a granddaughter Presley who was born on the same day as The King himself.